Christmas Markets Along the Rhine- Cruise the Rhine in December

 The Koblenz Christmas Market is held in the Old Town, overseen by the boy in the “Shlangel” fountain.
 To add to the ambiance, the Town Hall is decorated to look like a giant Advent Calendar.

-The Weihnachtsmann brings gifts to visiting children in this largest Christmas Market in the Rhineland Palatinate Region every afternoon.
+The Weihnachtsmann brings gifts to visiting children at this, the largest Christmas Market in the Rhineland-Palatinate region, every afternoon.
 On stage, Christmas tales are told in the Koblenz dialect.
 There is a Christmas bakery filled with tasty holiday treats.
 A post office for kids to send letters to Santa is lots of fun for the little ones.
-There are also coach rides and guided church and Christmas market tours.
-More than 130 sales booths offer everything related to Christmas: high-quality craftwork, Christmas decoration items, and a large variety of dishes.
+There are also coach rides and guided tours of churches and Christmas markets.
+More than 130 sales booths offer a wide range of Christmas-related items, including high-quality craftwork, Christmas decorations, and a tasty selection of dishes.

 Christmas in Koblenz